JuliaLang/julia/doc/manual/variables.rst

 - Word separation can be indicated by underscores (``'_'``), but use of underscores is discouraged unless the name would be hard to read otherwise.
-- Names of ``Type``\ s begin with a capital letter and word separation is shown with CamelCase instead of underscores.
+- Names of ``Type``\ s begin with a capital letter and word separation is shown with upper camel case instead of underscores.
 - Names of ``function``\ s and ``macro``\s are in lower case, without underscores.
 - Functions that write to their arguments have names that end in ``!``.